QianfengClarkShen/Tbps_CRC/README.md

 `make find_pipe_lvl_500mhz` and `make find_pipe_lvl_500mhz_byteEn` find the minimum pipeline level implementation that can run at 500 MHz for different CRC polynomials.

-The user should modify the `config.mk` and the files under `constraints` for a different target board.
+The default configuration of the test is based on Xilinx's Alveo U250.
+User should modify the `config.mk` and the files under `constraints` for a different target board.